MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-guidance.md

 ## Next steps

-After successfully deploying SQL Server Big Data cluster to Kubernetes, [install the big data tools](deploy-big-data-tools.md) and learn more in the [getting started quickstart](quickstart-big-data-cluster-deploy.md).
+After successfully deploying SQL Server Big Data cluster to Kubernetes, [install the big data tools](deploy-big-data-tools.md) and try out some of the new capabilities and learn [How to use notebooks in SQL Server 2019 CTP 2.0](notebooks-guidance.md).